dasunpubudumal/remember-passwords-cli/README.md

 * Updating passwords can be done via `ph edit` .
 * Showing a password can be done via `ph show` .

+ Just type whatever the command that you want to enter (Say `ph add`) and hit enter.
+It will ask questions and answer them appropriately.

 ### Note - You can use Aliases as well.
 For an example, you can use `ph a` instead of `ph add` .